-In HashMap, the key can be any data type.
-The most common used data types are String and Integer.
-When you use custom defined object as key, you have to specify how to order them.
+Hashmap is key-value pair data structure.
+The key can be any data type.
+The most common used data types are string and integer.
+Sometime, custom defined object can be a key as well.
+Then you have to specify how to order them.
+This post introduces how to sort hashmap by key.
 In Java, you use TreeMap.
 In JavaScript and Python, you use lambda expressions.

-you define the class that implements Comparable and write compareTo method to define the order.
+In Java, you use TreeMap.
+You define the class that implements Comparable and write compareTo method to define the order.
 Then declare the Map as TreeMap.
 When adding data to a TreeMap, it automatically sort by key for you.

 newMap = sorted(mapObj.items(), key = lambda x: (x[0].attrName))